 Stage Select List

 The file mariosun_stage.bmg contains a list of the levels in the game, plus two more.
 It is a message file, which means it would be used in a text box of some sort.
 The level names were translated for the North American version of the game, indicating that it was probably used by the localization team as well.
 Special maps are listed in bold.

 - Ricco Harbor

 - Gelato Beach

 - Pinna Park

 - Noki Bay

 - Corona Mountain

 Extended List of Names

 The file title.blo brings up a list of unlocalized level names that seem to belong to some kind of level select menu.
 It is a graphics script file, meaning it only draws graphics to the screen.
-The locations in bold were cut from the final game, which suggests this list is from earlier in production.
+The locations in bold were cut from the final game, which suggests this list is from and earlier version of the game.